Preparing Your Hot Tub for Winter

 5) Store Electrical Pumps & Components

 Once drained, remove pumps and store them indoors in a dry, ventilated area (recommended storage range: -10°C to +50°C).
 While you’re at it, inspect the filter, heater, and fittings for buildup or wear.
-Learn how to maintain them in our wooden hot tub maintenance guide.

 6) Bonus Tip: Keep Enjoying Winter Soaks